mishaturnbull/TrashBin/docs/plugin-creation.md

 ## Base classes

+This section describes base classes to override to produce a factory/plugin pair.

+### Factory

 The base class for factory objects is `pluginbase.TBPluginFactory`.
 The following methods must be overriden to produce a functional factory object: